Stand for three flags, 2016

 80 x 370 x 60 cm.
 Wood, paint.

-The pavilions at the international exhibitions were the showcases of its sovereign, commercial, territorial, technological, etc. power.
-The Spanish Pavilion of 1937, although intended as an anti-fascist sounding board, also had state structures.
+The pavilions at international exhibitions were the showcases of a sovereign, commercial, territorial and technological power.
+The 1937 Spanish Pavilion built at the Paris International Exhibition, although it was intended as an anti-fascist sounding board, also represented a nation state.

-Stand for three flags is a full-scale replica of the cubicle, but with an inclination to highlight the unevenness of the terrain.
-This is intended to highlight, on the one hand, the similarity of the formwork to a tomb or sarcophagus, showing the relationship between the flags and obedience, even to the point of death, and on the other, the loss of balance or off-centring that the Republic and all its symbols eventually suffered.
+Pedestal for three flags is a full-scale replica of this cubicle, but inclined to highlight the unevenness of the terrain and also to emphasise, on the one hand, the similarity of the formwork to a sepulchre or sarcophagus – thus highlighting the relationship between the flags and death – and on the other, the loss of balance or off-centre position with which the Republic and all its symbols ended up being submerged.

 ________